Solutions for Oversized Materials

 Image Courtesy of the Minneapolis Museum of Art

-Leveraging the raw processing in Capture One Cultural Heritage Edition software, and its class-leading debayering algorithms, DTDCH solutions extract pixel level detail and color accuracy previously only seen in cumbersome multi-shot systems.
+Our raw processing software, with its class-leading debayering algorithm, extracts pixel-level detail and color accuracy previously only seen in cumbersome multi-shot systems.

 Typically there is a lower volume when digitizing oversized collections.
 However, a faster and more efficient workflow can still save hours of time and should not be discounted.
 DTDCH solutions are designed to deliver a faster workflow in both the capture and post-processing stages.